 The Cordillera Tree Management Program is implemented with property owner safety and forest health being paramount.
 The forest’s health is important to keeping infestations and disease to a minimum, which also minimizes wildfires.

-Any trees along CMD roadways and easements that pose safety concerns or property damage are investigated and appropriate steps taken to ensure a safe environment within the community boundaries.
+Any trees along Cordillera roadways and easements that pose safety concerns or property damage are investigated and appropriate steps taken.
+This program also includes new plantings of trees.

 Bark beetle is cyclical.
 Around 2004, a beetle epidemic hit Cordillera, peaking in 2010.
 Since then, pine beetle activity in Cordillera has subsided.
 However, beetles continue to inhabit and kill trees within Cordillera.

 - Small groups of dead and dying Douglas fir trees.